 Sum Yuen in Pou Tai Monastery

-Opening hours: 12:00pm–9:00pm, Wednesday–Monday, closed on Tuesday
+Opening hours: Wednesday–Monday, 12:00pm–9:00pm

 Ting Ting Café Restaurant and kiosk

 Ting Ting Café Kiosk is located inside a small park on Praça de Jorge Álvares.
 You can say they sell fast food, only healthier.
 They started with vegetarian burgers that quickly became popular.
-These days, one of their bestsellers are beetroot vegetable soup, tofu burger, black pepper mushroom burger, and organic quinoa salad sushi.
+These days, some of their bestsellers are beetroot vegetable soup, tofu burger, black pepper mushroom burger, and organic quinoa salad sushi.
 If you are pressed for time during lunch, this spot would be a great choice.
 Order some freshly squeezed juice of your choice or a smoothie to go before heading back to work or city exploring.

 An older brother of the kiosk, Ting Ting Café Restaurant is a casual dining spot for vegetarians.
-The food served is the same and they have a set lunch menu.
+The food served is the same, and they have a set lunch menu.

 Ting Ting Café Kiosk Praça de Jorge Álvares, Macau, +853 6387 7345